Fahizarh/Rekaz-Signup-Automation/README.md

 # Rekaz-Signup-Automation
-Automated Cypress tests for the sign-up process on Rekaz.io.
+Automated Cypress test for the sign-up process on Rekaz.io.